ITRS-Group/cordial/docs/tools/geneos/geneos_aes_import.md

 ### Options

 ```
-  -k, --keyfile string   Keyfile to use (default "/home/peter/.config/geneos/keyfile.aes")
+  -k, --keyfile KEYFILE   Keyfile to use (default /home/peter/.config/geneos/keyfile.aes)
   -H, --host host         Import only to named host, default is all
 ```

 ### Options inherited from parent commands